Supporting Students with Disability in VET – coming soon!

-We envisage that the resources developed through this program of works will be launched in October/ November 2022.
-Resources will include:
+We envisage that the resources developed through this program of works will be launched around June 2023.

 - A comprehensive toolkit that aims to assist and build RTO capability to support students with disability to engage with and undertake training in the VET sector, to support understanding of their obligations under the Disability Standards for Education 2005 and the rights of students with disability.